 Fullstory offers an end-to-end view of a customer’s experience on your website.
 It is a UX tracking tool that captures data and provides more details about how users navigate your site.
 The layout of the landing page is easy to follow and clearly explains what the service provides.

-After the initial headline and call to action, the page goes on to explain the key features of the service.
+Furthermore, after the initial headline and call to action, the page goes on to explain the key features of the service.
 The layout is easy to follow, ensuring that users do not give up before signing up.

 When we visit the landing page, we can quickly determine what the service offers.
 It provides a way to create online forms and surveys.
 We can also sign up for free or click on a button to see examples.
+Also, it is important to note that the goal CTA is to get people to “Sign Up” or “Try it for free,” which visually stand out next to the other CTA buttons.

 The menu is also simple, making it easier to find your way through the site.
 These are all features that every SaaS design should include.